How to Revoke a Power of Attorney in Texas

 One may want to override a power of attorney because of a decrease in the trustworthiness of the agent or because of understanding that all previously transferred transactions or financial decisions can be handled by the principal themselves.
 For instance, the principal could have empowered their spouse as an agent but got divorced, so now it may not be safe that commercial affairs can be affected by the ex-spouse.
-Since the durable power of attorney lasts as long as the principal is alive (even incapacitation will not affect the validity of the form), the only way to terminate its power is through the revocation procedure.
+Since a durable Texas power of attorney lasts as long as the principal is alive (even incapacitation will not affect the validity of the form), the only way to terminate its power is through the revocation procedure.

 How to Revoke the Durable Power of Attorney?

 Let us take a look at the main stages of overriding the Durable (financial) POA in Texas.

 Any principal who wants to revoke the existing POA document should verify with the local legislation to ensure the legal requirements are heeded completely.